pivotal/docs-tap/integrations/grafana-dashboard.hbs.md

-# Using a Grafana Dashboard for TAP Observability
+# Use a Grafana dashboard for Tanzu Application Platform observability

 This topic tells you how to configure and set up a public Grafana-Prometheus Helm with Tanzu Application Platform (commonly known as TAP) `CustomResource` metrics collection.